 The new GFX 100 has on-sensor phase detection autofocus (OSPDAF, or, for the rest of this post, since we’re not talking about SLR’s, just PDAF).
 Bill Claff has already determined that the camera uses 18-row spacing.
-This link should get you to the evidence of that, but it doesn’t work yet.
+This link will show you to the evidence of that.

 The camera is not yet shipping to the general public, but there are already questions and comments about how the PDAF will affect images.
 These stem from the PDAF-induced image degradation occasionally seen in the Sony a7x and a9 cameras, and the Nikon Z6 and Z7 ones.
 In the Sony cameras, the image degradation is called PDAF striping, and in the Nikon cameras, it’s referred to as PDAF banding.